GlasslabGames/Platform/servers/README.md

      * You can delete this bucket later it's not used
    7. Add the required buckets
      * Select "Data Buckets" from the admin console
-        * Create two data buckets
+        * Create three data buckets
            1. Click "Create New Data Bucket"
                1. Name: "glasslab_gamedata"
                2. RAM Quota: 100MB to 512MB this depends on how much ram you have free on your system.
 The higher the number the faster the data can be accessed.